Simply Applesauce Muffins

 • No mixer required

-• Dairy free if using a dairy free milk
+• Dairy free if using a dairy-free milk

 By the way, if you’re looking for a more indulgent apple muffin, try these apple cinnamon muffins.

 Well well well.
-What ended up as a fairly easy muffin recipe began as complicated mess of sticky flavorless muffins.
+What ended up as a fairly easy muffin recipe began as a complicated mess of sticky flavorless muffins.
 I started testing this applesauce muffin recipe using the base of my blueberry oatmeal muffins.
-Adding applesauce did the batter no favors and the entire muffin tasted bland and gloppy (technical terms).
+Adding applesauce did the batter no favors, and the entire muffin tasted bland and gloppy (technical terms).
 I adore that recipe and now know that it’s best to leave it alone.

-So I turned to my whole wheat banana walnut muffins as a starting point.
+So, I turned to my whole wheat banana walnut muffins as a starting point.
 The batter includes oats as an add-in, so it’s less of an oatmeal muffin and more of a standard muffin with some oats in it—if that makes sense.
 I swapped applesauce for the mashed banana, added more oats, and slightly reduced the baking soda.
 (1 full teaspoon is simply not needed.)
 As it turns out, I think I prefer these applesauce muffins because I don’t always have brown & spotty bananas on hand.
-Convenience is key!

 Key Ingredients in These Whole Wheat Applesauce Muffins

-Best Applesauce To Use
+Best Applesauce to Use

 The best applesauce to use for baking is typically unsweetened.
 In this recipe, you can use homemade or store-bought and the consistency doesn’t make a difference—thick, thin, smooth, or chunky.
 Applesauce with cinnamon is also a great choice, but if you don’t want too much cinnamon flavor, I would slightly reduce the cinnamon in the recipe.